 Trump repeats threat to sue 'Wall Street Journal' after its report on his Epstein ties

-The controversy surrounding President Trump and the so-called Epstein files continued Friday as the president continued to criticize a story in The Wall Street Journal.
-Trump threated to sue the publication Thursday night after the story published and then called for more case files to be revealed.
+The controversy surrounding President Trump and the so-called Epstein files continued Friday as the president again criticized a story in the Wall Street Journal.
+Trump threatened to sue the publication Thursday night after the story published and then called for more case files to be revealed.

 The Journal published an article Thursday that claims then-real estate mogul Trump contributed a lewd birthday letter to a compilation given to billionaire financier Jeffrey Epstein in 2003, three years before Epstein was arrested for prostitution-related offenses.